fenago/data-science/lab_guides/Lab_8.md

     Caption: Results as a dictionary

-9. For this exercise, we are primarily concerned with the test-set performance of each distinct hyperparameterization.
-You can see the first hyperparameterization through `cv_spec.cv_results_['mean_test_score']`, and the second through `cv_spec.cv_results_['params']`.

-    Let\'s convert the results dictionary to a `pandas` DataFrame and find the best hyperparameterization:
+9. Let\'s convert the results dictionary to a `pandas` DataFrame and find the best hyperparameterization:

     ```